JamesComo44/fur2uge/README.md

 - 0Bxx - Position Jump
 - 0Dxx - Pattern Break
 - 0Fxx - Set Speed
+- 11xx - Set Noise Length
 - 12xx - Set Duty Cycle
 - 80xx - Set Pan (Software)
 - ECxx - Note Cut
 - EDxx - Note Delay

 **FFxx (Stop song) is not supported.** If you want the song to stop, create another row and loop it forever with 0Bxx.

+### Noise Length (11xx)
+Only affects the Noise channel.
+1099 = 15-bit LFSR, 1101 = 7-bit LSFR / tone-like noise)

+Furnace effect 11xx (noise mode) is converted as an instrument-level setting in hUGETracker.
+Because hUGETracker stores this as part of the noise instrument rather than a pattern effect, all notes using the same noise instrument should use the same 11xx value for consistent conversion results.

 ## Building